-Launched by the City is 2011, the AdvanceKC economic development strategy initiative was created to determine how the City could more effectively use its competitive assets to grow the economy.
-Potential City projects are evaluated for City assistance and incentives favoring projects that increase density within the streetcar corridor.
+Launched by the City in 2011, the AdvanceKC economic development strategy initiative was created to determine how the City could more effectively use its competitive assets to grow the economy.
+Potential City projects are evaluated for City assistance and incentives through the use of a scorecard assigning numerical values to desired qualitative traits of new development.
+The scoring system favors projects that prioritize community needs, such as affordable housing, increased density, and transit oriented development, particularly along the streetcar half-mile walkshed.